AP World Language and Culture Revisions

-The courses and exams that will undergo revisions include French Language and Culture, German Language and Culture, Italian Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.
+The courses and exams that will be revised include French Language and Culture, German Language and Culture, Italian Language and Culture, Spanish Language and Culture, Chinese Language and Culture, and Japanese Language and Culture.

 Course Revisions

-• Align course frameworks for 6 AP world language and culture courses to streamline skills and learning objectives.
+- Course frameworks for 6 AP world language and culture courses will align across skills and learning objectives.

-• Introduce a course project where students use source materials in the target language to prepare for authentic speaking tasks on exam day.
+- A course project will require students to use source materials in the target language to prepare for authentic speaking tasks on exam day.

 Course Project

-• A project manual is included in the appendix of the CEDs to help teachers understand the required project components and facilitate students’ preparation for and completion of the course project.
+- A project manual will be included in the appendix of the course and exam descriptions (CEDs) to help teachers understand the required project components and facilitate students’ preparation for and completion of the course project.

 Exam Revisions

-• Replace current speaking free-response questions (FRQs) with authentic speaking tasks aligned to college-level courses that students will prepare for in advance and complete on exam day.
+- Current speaking free-response questions (FRQs) will be replaced with authentic speaking tasks aligned to college-level courses that students will prepare for in advance and complete on exam day.

 What to Expect

-We’ll update this page with more information and resources on the following schedule:
+This page will be updated with more information and resources on the following schedule:

-• Course project topic and source material released in January 2027
+- Course Project Packet released in January 2027

 FAQ